Funding levels for the tech modernization vehicles fell short of Biden administration requests.

 The $1.7 trillion government funding bill released in the early morning hours of Tuesday include continued support for technology modernization efforts at levels well below those sought by the Biden administration.

 The bill, which needs to pass and be signed into law this week to avoid a partial government shutdown, includes $50 million for the Technology Modernization Fund and $90 million for the Federal Citizen Services Fund.

-The administration originally called for a $300 million investment in the TMF in the fiscal year 2023 appropriations package, and trade groups urged Congress to include at least $100 million for the fund.
+The administration originally called for a $300 million investment in the TMF in the president's fiscal 2023 budget request, and trade groups urged Congress to include at least $100 million for the fund.
 A Senate-version of the bill didn't include a contribution to the fund, which has supported 33 projects across 18 various agencies after initially receiving a $1 billion plus-up in the American Rescue Plan Act under President Joe Biden.

 The omnibus also instructs the Office of Management and Budget to provide Congress with a "detailed strategic plan" on how it intends to spend the investments into the TMF and the FCSF, as well as the Information Technology Oversight and Reform Fund and the U.S. Digital Service.